-To our knowledge, based solely on a review of the copies of such reports and amendments furnished to us and written representations that no other reports were required, during the fiscal year ended September 30, 2014, all Section 16(a) filing requirements applicable to our officers, directors and greater than ten percent beneficial owners were complied with, other than a Form 4 filed two days late on behalf of Mr. Marcotte for a May 28, 2014 purchase of shares of our common stock.
+To our knowledge, based solely on a review of the copies of such reports and amendments furnished to us and written representations that no other reports were required, during the fiscal year ended September 30, 2015, our officers, directors and greater than ten percent beneficial owners complied with all Section 16(a) filing requirements, with the exception of a late Form 4 filed on December 11, 2014 by Robert L. Marcotte for the purchase of 13,700 shares of common stock on December 8, 2014.